Bruce Johnston: Solo career and return to the Beach Boys

 Johnston still retains his equal ownership of the band's ASCAP publishing company, Wilojarston, and is the only member of the band to have earned a Grammy Award for Song of the Year.

-As of 2020, Johnston remains the longest-tenured active member of the Beach Boys on tour after Love.
+On March 4, 2026, Johnston announced that he was quitting the Beach Boys again in order to focus on his solo career, though said that he would appear with the band on special occasions.
+Prior to his departure from the band, Johnston was the longest-tenured touring member of the Beach Boys after Love.

 Other work

 In 1967, Johnston sang on "My World Fell Down", a minor hit for the Gary Usher-led studio group Sagittarius.

 In the mid-1970s, he wrote "I Write the Songs", which was originally recorded by Captain & Tennille.
 The song became a Billboard number one hit by Barry Manilow, for which Johnston won a Grammy Award for Song of the Year in 1977.
 "I Write the Songs" would go on to be recorded by over two hundred artists, including Frank Sinatra, among others.
 Regarding the Grammy win, Johnston stated: "How can I get a Grammy for a song that I wrote in my car and The Beach Boys, Brian Wilson and Mike Love have not won?
 Why is fate being so uncool?"

 In 1977, Johnston provided vocal arrangements and sang back-up vocals on Eric Carmen's LP Boats Against the Current and can be heard on the hit single "She Did It", with inspiration taken from the 1968 Beach Boys' hit "Do It Again".
 Additionally, during this period Johnston wrote backing vocal arrangements and also sang on the recordings for Elton John including "Don't Let the Sun Go Down on Me".
 He also contributed vocals to several songs on Pink Floyd's album The Wall, most notably in the song "The Show Must Go On", which Roger Waters specifically wrote for Beach Boys-style vocal harmonies.

-Bruce Johnston is one of the producers of The Weeknd's album Dawn FM (2022), in which he wrote and co-produced "Here We Go...
+Johnston is one of the producers of The Weeknd's album Dawn FM (2022), in which he wrote and co-produced "Here We Go...
 Again" featuring rapper Tyler, the Creator.